 Login Forms, Headers and Cookies

 If your site is behind a login form, SpeedCurve supports the WebPageTest scripting language which can be used to fill out the form or add cookies/headers in order to be authenticated.
-For more information about adding WebPageTest scripts to your Settings, see this article.
+You can find some example scripts in our article about testing pages that require authentication.

 SpeedCurve testing agents use the standard WebPageTest User-Agent string.
 You can give the SpeedCurve testing agents access to your site by searching for the string "PTST/SpeedCurve" in the User-Agent string and not blocking that traffic.